-The E The BSc and MBiolSci Biology Programmes aim to: A1 Provide teaching that is informed and invigorated by the research and scholarship of its staff, is stimulating to and enjoyed by students.
-A2 Develop in students an independence of thought, intellectual curiosity and critical approach to evidence, theories and concepts.
-A3 Enable students to maximise their academic potential in all aspects of their programme.
-A4 Assess students over a range of skills and identify, support and encourage academic excellence.
+The BSc and MBiolSci Biological Sciences Programmes aim to: A1 Provide teaching that is informed and invigorated by the research and scholarship of its staff, is stimulating to and enjoyed by students.
+A2 Develop in students an independence of thought, intellectual curiosity and critical approach to evidence, theories and concepts. А3 Enable students to maximise their academic potential in all aspects of their programme.
+A4 Assess students over a range of skills and identify support and encourage academic excellence.
 A5 Impart to students an awareness of the importance of commitment to and skills relevant for life-long learning.
 A6 Provide a supportive environment for students with effective mechanisms for referral to specialist services when required.

-A7 Develop a broad understanding of biology together with a more detailed and critical understanding of selected areas in biology.
-A 8 Develop in students a range of subject-specific and generic skills appropriate to employment both within and outside of biology.
-A9 Prepare students for postgraduate work and a professional career in biology.
+A7 Develop a broad understanding of biological science together with a more detailed and critical understanding of selected areas in biological science.
+A8 Develop in students a range of subject-specific and generic skills appropriate to employment both within and outside of biology.
+A9 Prepare students for postgraduate work and a professional career in Biological Science.
+In addition the MBiolSci programme aims to: Develop in students an ability to carry out independent research, to critically review biologic manuscripts and to write grant proposals.